 13th August 2005

-It was quarter to nine at night when we walked in to Conneaut Lake Park.
-Research on the Internet had confirmed a rule against adults on the smallest of the three coasters, so given the time we did not even bother looking for it.
-Instead, we quickly acquired some ride tickets and entered the queue for Blue Streak (#547).
+It was quarter to nine at night when we walked in through the main entrance of Conneaut Lake Park.
+Research on the Internet had confirmed a rule against adults on the smallest of the three coasters, and given how late it was we decided against looking for it.
+Instead, we acquired some ride tickets and entered the queue for Blue Streak (#547).
 As we approached the station it became immediately obvious that this was a ride maintained in pristine condition with loving care.
 A light board was visible above the track, showing where on the course the train was.
-The train looked to be original, complete with a fixed position grab bar.
-Riders are secured with a seat belt as an additional safety precaution.
-These looked to be a relatively recent addition, and are presumably necessary in this day and age for insurance cover.
-Fortunately, they did not detract from the ride experience in any way.
+The train looked to be original, complete with a fixed position grab bar, augmented with a seatbelt as a backup restraint.
+These looked to be a relatively recent addition, presumably required for insurance cover; fortunately they did not detract from the ride experience in any way.

-The layout itself was that of an out and back design but hidden away in the trees.
-The faint glow of the rest of the park was enough to barely illuminate the track as we went through the ride.
-I wasn't surprised to note that the tracking was pretty smooth, and extremely smooth given the ride age, some sixty seven years old this year.
-Queues (and tickets) permitting all three of us could probably have ridden for a few hours, but it was beginning to get really late to be still more than two hundred miles from home, and as such we had to move on.
+The ride followed a simple out-and-back journey albeit one buried for the most part within woods.
+The faint glow of the rest of the park was enough to barely illuminate the track as we made our way around the course, and the near darkness added immeasurably to the overall thrill.
+The tracking was remarkably smooth given that the ride is sixty-seven years old this year.
+All three of us could probably have ridden for a few hours, but it was beginning to get really late to be still more than two hundred miles from home, and as such we had to move on after just one lap.

 13th August 2005